LadyAelita/5e-n1300/en_US/Pages/Journal/Characters/The Masked Man.md

 The Masked Man is most certainly an individual shrouded with mystery and eerieness.
 While he's attained the following of some, he invokes mistrust in others, such as [Nathaniel](Nathaniel.md), who specifically considers him a danger to his girlfirend, [Amanda](Amanda.md).

-He is well-spoken and polite, notably referring to [Reymar](Reymar.md) as "Mr Cleric".
+He is well-spoken and polite, notably referring to [Reymar](Reymar.md) as "Sir Cleric".
 Despite that, there seems to be a perpetual underlying malice in his voice, and his politeness seems to come from a place of vitriolic intent, often coming off as a sarcastic mockery.
 Even in the face of possibly considering [Reymar](Reymar.md) an ally, due to a common enemy in [the murderer](The Murderer.md), he still disrespected [his religion](Nameless Keeper.md) and made sure it was evident that he was enjoying every second of it.

 The ideology that he preaches is mostly focused around rebelling against the system, strength in numbers and the downsides of religion.